-To improve development review processes and to facilitate redevelopment in an area of Town lacking in investment for decades, the Town adopted a form-based code in 2014, which has resulted in the approval of ten large-scale new construction projects as well as several smaller projects in existing commercial developments.
+To improve development review processes and to facilitate redevelopment in an area of Town lacking in investment for decades, the Town adopted a form-based code in 2014, which has resulted in the approval of thirteen large-scale new construction projects as well as several smaller projects in existing commercial developments.

-The Town is currently working to rewrite the Land Use Management Ordinance that was adopted in 2003 to create land use tools that are predictable, functional, and intentional.
-The first phase of this effort was adopted in December of 2020 and included a major update to the Town's Comprehensive Plan, which details the Town's future vision to the year 2050.
-Overhauling the Land Use Management Ordinance is a top priority for the Town.
+The Town is currently working to rewrite the 2003 Land Use Management Ordinance.
+The plan is to create land use tools that are predictable, functional, and intentional.
+This process includes three phases:

+Phase One: Future Land Use Map, adopted in December of 2020, included a major update to the Town's Comprehensive Plan, which details the Town's future vision to the year 2050.